rid9/evd/README.md

 # evd - event daemon

-evd is a program for globally controlling events such as ACPI events or key presses on Linux.
+evd is a program for globally controlling events accessible through /dev/input on Linux.
 It is configured at compile time via the **config.h** file.

 # Installation